 Getting born again occurs at the point of a trusting-and-submitting faith in Jesus for personal salvation.
 All 100% of our trust must be in mankind’s only Savior, who is Jesus, to have salvation (John 14:6; Acts 4:12; etc.).
 Again, Jesus must be the object of our faith.
 (Many have, unfortunately, been deceived into lethally trusting church membership, water baptism, Mary, Saturday Sabbath keeping, Lodge membership, wearing the brown scapular, etc., for salvation.
 Some others are trusting in Jesus partly and in someone else or some other thing also for their salvation.
 They also have been dangerously misled.)

 VERY IMPORTANT: The Bible refers to the term salvation, or a derivative of it, such as saved, in two different ways.
 At times it is used in reference to initial salvation and at other times for final salvation.
 (Initial salvation refers to the point of getting saved or being born again while final salvation refers to an actual entrance into God’s kingdom after physical death.)

-A few examples of initial salvation are shown in these verses:
+A few examples of initial salvation verses:

 Jesus said to the woman, “Your faith has saved you; go in peace” (Luke 7:50).